WasmEdge/docs/docs/start/build-and-run/docker_wasm.md

 RUN unzip modules.zip
 ```

-The third part is the essential.
-It copies the WasmEdge JavaScript runtime files and the JS application files into an empty `scratch` container and then set the `ENTRYPOINT`.
+The third part is the most essential.
+It copies the WasmEdge JavaScript runtime files and the JS application files into an empty `scratch` container and then sets the `ENTRYPOINT`.
 It is the container image `node-example-hello` built by the command in this section.

 ```dockerfile
 FROM scratch